avinash9807/Login-form-PHP/README.md

 in super admin and admin account there is a user list where you can manage other account super admin can manage both (admin & client) whereas admin can only manage client

+for any assistance contact avinashpc9807@gmail.com or search @ding9807 on telegram